jeantsai/docker-simplest-web/README.md

 A simplest microservice for demo purpose.

-Currently, HTTP is used to demo the exposing of the service.
+Currently, HTTP is used to demo the exposure of the service.

 ## Environment Variables